awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 This document explains how to use the broker as a login solution for your websites and mobile application.

-In addition from the explanation of this page you can find a working example [here](https://github.com/awslabs/aws-amplify-identity-broker-client).
+In addition from the explanation of this page you can find a working example [here](https://github.com/awslabs/aws-amplify-identity-broker-client) (this project uses AWS Amplify but you are free to use anything else).

 ## Choose your flow (Implicit, PKCE)